ibm-cloud-docs/pattern-genai-rag/reference-architecture-genai-rag.md

 Central to the architecture are three VPCs, which provide for separation of concerns between provider management functionality and consumer workloads.

-**Management VPC**<br>
-Provides compute, storage, and network services to enable the client or service provider's administrators to monitor, operate, and maintain the environment.
+**Management VPC** - Provides compute, storage, and network services to enable the client or service provider's administrators to monitor, operate, and maintain the environment.

-**Workload VPC**<br>
-Provides compute, storage, and network services to support hosted applications and operations that deliver services to the consumer.
+**Workload VPC** - Provides compute, storage, and network services to support hosted applications and operations that deliver services to the consumer.

-**Edge VPC**<br>
-The edge VPC is used to enhance boundary protection for the workload VPC, by allow consumers to access gen AI User Interface through the public internet. [(see here)](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-connectivity-workload#consumer-provider-different-org)
+**Edge VPC** - The edge VPC is used to enhance boundary protection for the workload VPC, by allow consumers to access gen AI User Interface through the public internet. [(see here)](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-connectivity-workload#consumer-provider-different-org)

-Other features of the reference architecture:<br>
+Other features of the reference architecture:

 * Can reside in one or more multizone regions to provide additional resiliency.

 * Enables access to the management VPC from the application provider's enterprise environment through IBM Cloud Virtual Private Network Gateway for VPC.